bee-software/kickstart/README.md

 #### Preparing the database

-Note: _You need a running database instance to run both the server and the test suites._
+You need a running database instance to run both the server and the test suites.

 To start a ready to go Postgres instance with Docker, run:

 ```
 docker run --name=kickstart-db -v $(pwd)/scripts/postgres:/docker-entrypoint-initdb.d -p5432:5432 -e POSTGRES_PASSWORD=secret -d postgres
 ```

+Note : If you want to use you local Postgres instance make sure to run the script `scripts/postgres/create-databases.sql` to create the local, test and acceptance databases.

 #### Building the application